hardikyp/Curved-crease-origami-hull/README.md

-# Curved-crease-origami inspired planing hulls (high-speed boats)
+# Rapidly deployable hulls and on-demand tunable hydrodynamics with shape morphing curved crease origami

+## Authors
+- Hardik Y. Patil (hardikyp@umich.edu)
+- Kevin J. Maki (kjmaki@umich.edu)
+- Evgueni T. Filipov (filipov@umich.edu)

 This codebase contains:
-- the bar-and-hinge formulation for simulating folding of curved-crease origami inspired hulls;
+- the bar-and-hinge formulation for simulating folding of curved-crease origami-inspired hulls;
 - automation scripts for the generation of CAD geometry from origami folding simulations; and
 - scripts to set up reduced-order hydrodynamic simulations of origami hulls in POWERSEA.